bulletmark/eza-themes-picker/README.md

   -1, --once    just prompt for a single theme selection and then exit
                 (instead of looping until <CR>)
   -d, --delete  just delete any current theme symlink and exit

+Note you can set default starting options in ~/.config/eza-themes-picker- flags.conf.
 ```

 ## Command Default Options